plone/plone.restapi-angular/docs/reference/services.rst

 `download(path)` returns an observable containing a `Blob object <https://developer.mozilla.org/en-US/docs/Web/API/Blob>`_.

-A Blob object can be turn into an URL like this:
+A Blob object can be turned into an URL like this:

 .. code-block:: javascript